ngless-toolkit/ngless/NGLess/README.md

 1. unit tests (start in Tests.hs)
 2. behaviour tests (not in the code, see the tests/ directory).

-All else being equal, unit tests run much faster (a single invocation runs all of them), although behavioural tests are better at testing the whole programme and often easier to write.
+All else being equal, unit tests are prefered as they run much faster (a single invocation runs all of them).
+Behavioural tests are better at testing the whole programme and often easier to write.